 Invosy - More cashflow

-How to guide your potential customer to the service you offer?
+How do you lead your potential customer to the service you offer?
 Through marketing!
-After reading this light entrepreneur’s marketing guide you'll know where to start when your goal is to market your commodity.
+After reading the Light Entrepreneur's Marketing Guide, you'll know where to start when it comes to marketing your product.

 What you sell and to whom

-The foundation of marketing is knowing what you sell and to whom – what is your business idea and its operating principle?
-By answering the following questions, you make freelancing easier and clearer for both yourself and your customer.
+The starting point for marketing is that you know what you are selling and to whom - what is your business idea and how it works?
+By answering the following questions, you will make it easier and clearer for both your customers and yourself.

 What you do as a light entrepreneur

-• How have you priced the commodity you offer?
+• How have you priced the commodity you are offering?

-• In which area is your commodity available (e.g., Helsinki region, Oulu, all of Finland)?
+• In which region is your product available (e.g. Oulu or whole Finland)?

 How you do what you do

-• How do you sell your commodity (e.g., via a website)?
+• How do you sell your product (e.g. a website)?

-• How can the customer purchase the commodity you offer?
+• How can a customer buy the product you offer?

-• How does your customer benefit from the commodity you sell?
+• How does your customer benefit from the product you are selling?

 How you do what you do

-• How do you sell your commodity (e.g., via a website)?
+• How do you sell your product (e.g. a website)?

-• How can the customer purchase the commodity you offer?
+• How can a customer buy the product you offer?

-• How does your customer benefit from the commodity you sell?
+• How does your customer benefit from the product you are selling?

 • Why did you become a light entrepreneur?

-• Why do you sell the particular commodity you’re selling?
+• Why are you selling the commodity you choose?

-• Why would a customer buy the commodity you’re selling and why is it beneficial to them?
+• Why would a customer buy the product you are selling and why is it useful to them?

 Target group

-The target group refers to the customers to whom you should market your product or service.
-They can be either potential customers or those who have already purchased from you.
-When planning your target group, it's good to start with basic details such as age, gender, location, and occupation/education.
-In addition, it's useful to explore the target group's interests, hobbies, and lifestyle.
+Target audience means the customers to whom you should market your product.
+They can be either future customers or customers who have already bought.
+When planning your target group, it is a good idea to start with basic information such as: age, gender, place of residence and occupation/education.
+In addition to these, it is a good idea to find out the target group's interests, hobbies and lifestyle.

-The saying "everything for everyone is nothing for anyone" holds true – only companies like Google can have "everyone" as their target group.
+The saying “everything for everyone is nothing for everyone” is true - only companies like Google can target “everyone”.

 3. Where do your customers live?

-– If you live in Helsinki, for example, do you only offer your product or service there, or in a broader area?
+- For example, if you live in Helsinki, do you offer your product only there or in a wider area?

-Remember that occasional negative comments don't mean your target group is wrong.
+- Remember that the occasional negative comment does not mean that your target group is wrong.
 On the contrary, you can learn a lot from them!

 - Could your competitor's target groups also be your target groups?